 How Does a Campaign URL Builder Help Build New Business?

 Think of marketing and data analytics like being fit for glasses.
 When you first sit down in the chair, everything is pretty fuzzy.
 Then the optometrist swings that big phoropter and asks you to look through it.
-Before long, he is flipping lenses and asking you if you can “see better at one, or two?
+Before long, he flips lenses and asks if you can “see better at one or two.
 Two or three?
 Three of four?”

-First you need to be able to gather the data in order to effectively analyze it and cull key insights that can adjust your targeting and trajectory – maybe even the speed to get to the conversion, and help ensure a positive return on your investments in time, resources or marketing dollars.
+First, you need to be able to gather the data to analyze it effectively and cull key insights that can adjust your targeting and trajectory – maybe even the speed to get to the conversion, and help ensure a positive return on your investments in time, resources, or marketing dollars.

 In this article, we delve into the opportunities offered by Campaign URL Builder, together with Google Analytics.